mach-kernel/warhol/README.md

 end
 ```

 For small applications, this is simple and clear.
 However, in practice, some of these `Ability` classes are 200+ LoC monoliths that encompass the enforcement of many different kinds of permission sets without any clear separation of responsibility.
+Using `Warhol::Ability` allows you to have an individual set of permissions for each role in your domain.

 ### Quick Start

 Specify a method on your domain object (for many, an `ActiveRecord` or `Mongoid` model, but any PORO is fine) returning an array of strings, one for each role.
-Warhol then takes those strings and matches them up to your defined ability classes.
+Warhol then takes those strings and matches them up to your defined ability classes, applying the access permissions you defined there.
+Matching is performed on the names of the `Warhol::Ability` subclass, excluding its namespace.
 Here is a database-backed example inspired by the above snippet from CanCan's official docs:

 First, some quick configuration.
 In a Rails project, we suggest this is placed in an initializer: